DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The protagonist and main characters can be the same, but that isn’t always the case.
 And it’s when they differ things tend to get complicated.

-Though this is a simplification, the main character is distinguished more by terms of appearance.
-They are the ones telling the story and most likely driving it forward, but not necessarily who the story is about.
+Though this is a simplification, the main character is distinguished more by appearance.
+They tell the story and most likely drive it forward, but not necessarily who the story is about.

 False Protagonists

-Main characters are very similar to false protagonists.
-Essentially a false protagonist is a character we assume to occupy the role of protagonist.
+The main characters are very similar to false protagonists.
+Essentially, a false protagonist is a character we assume to occupy the protagonist’s role.

 The rest of the film is about Norman Bates (Anthony Perkins), discovering who he is and learning his motives.